 When I had my UV Power setting up to 100%, it actually cured resin outside the lights’ precision due to being so powerful.
 On top of this, it has a monochrome LCD screen which is known to be stronger than the average screen.

-If you have added a few drops of alcohol in the resin by accident, this will contaminate the resin and can result in print failure.
+If you have added a few drops of alcohol to the resin by accident, this may contaminate the resin and can result in print failure.

 My normal routine before starting a 3D print is to use my plastic scraper and move the resin all around so no cured resin is stuck to the FEP film.

 Check out my article called Ways How to Fix Resin Prints Sticking to FEP & Not Build Plate.